nf-core/website/markdown/usage/troubleshooting.md

 `ctrl +z` is **not** a recommended way of killing a Nextflow job.
 Runs that take a long time to fail are often still running because other job submissions are still running.
 Nextflow will normally wait for those processes to complete before cleaning shutting down the run (to allow rerunning of a run with `-resume`). `ctrl + c` is much safer as it will tell Nextflow to stop earlier but cleanly.

-## Extra resources and getting help

-If you still have an issue with running the pipeline then feel free to contact us via the [Slack](https://nf-co.re/join/slack) channel or by opening an issue in the respective pipeline repository on GitHub asking for help.

-If you have problems that are directly related to Nextflow and not our pipelines or the nf-core framework [tools](https://github.com/nf-core/tools) then check out the [Nextflow gitter channel](https://gitter.im/nextflow-io/nextflow) or the [google group](https://groups.google.com/forum/#!forum/nextflow).